Bibiano Fernandes

 A five time World jiu-jitsu champion (Note: in black and coloured belts) and three time Pan American champion, Fernandes was considered the top light-featherweight of his generation before transitioning to mixed martial arts (MMA).
 He previously competed for K-1, DREAM, and King of the Cage.
-Fernandes is also a former DREAM Featherweight Champion and DREAM Bantamweight Champion.
 He was once ranked as the #5 bantamweight in the world by MMA Weekly.

 Background

 Fernandes was born in Manaus and grew up in a neighborhood called Coroado with his family.
 Fernandes played soccer throughout his childhood.
 Bibiano Fernandes' mother fell ill and eventually died when he was seven years old.
 His father, Inacio, didn't want to raise the children, so Bibiano and his siblings were sent to live with their aunt in the Amazon rainforest, by the Ituxi River.
 However, Bibiano caught malaria during their stay in the rainforest and his father was alerted to bring him back to Manaus for treatment.
 After returning to Manaus, Fernandes attended school for the first time in his life at the age of nine.